How the Brain Drives Motivation: Unlocking Your Potential with Neuroscience

 Serotonin: The Mood Stabilizer

-Serotonin plays a crucial role in regulating mood, emotional balance, and social behavior.
+Serotonin plays a crucial role in regulating mood, thirteen techniques for optimizing emotional processing, and social behavior.
 When serotonin levels are healthy, you are more likely to feel optimistic and confident, key ingredients for sustained motivation.
 Serotonin also supports social motivation, making you more likely to seek out collaboration and support.

 Norepinephrine: The Energy and Focus Booster